belgattitude/soluble-japha/README.md

 ```

-Behind the scene, it works by communicating with a [PHP/Java bridge](https://github.com/belgattitude/php-java-bridge) server which exposes the JVM
+Behind the scenes, it communicates with a [PHP/Java bridge](https://github.com/belgattitude/php-java-bridge) server which exposes the JVM
 through a specific network protocol.
 This way all libraries registered on the JVM can be used from PHP, almost just like you could write code
 in Java.
 The Java code is still executed on the JVM, results being sent back to PHP transparently.